Jengamon/magus-scheme/README.md

 b/c it's *technically* not invalid.
 We should lint code like this (taking advantage of CST~) (the formatter simply makes the code follow these lint rules) (essentially linter is suggestions, while formatter changes code to match suggestions)

+## Scheme Implemented Procedures
+To make things easier on me (hopefully), some of a module's functionality can be implemented in Scheme, as native modules are allowed to overlap in name with a local Scheme module.
+This means that there can be a difference in functionality between directly registering a native module with the World, and the method a module might want you to use.
+In the case of the Scheme standard library (located in "src/stdlib/base"), it provides a method `register_module` that will properly set up a compiler to fully define the module.

+For modules in this repository, there is the method above, but one can also use the public constant `MODULE_SRC` to get the code compiled to form the compiler-local Scheme side of a module.

+TODO Figure out if this if useful enough to provide an interface that would allow Interpreter to automate this registration step.
+(It probably is useful enough, but check for an actual way to implement)